Kolan River

 Other water storage facilities that are supplied with water from the river include the Bucca Weir and the Kolan Barrage.

-Macfadyena unguis-cati, commonly known as Cats Claw Creeper, is a rapidly growing clinging vine that has been killing gumtrees on the banks of the Kolan River, leaving damaged tracts of riverbank.
+Macfadyena unguis-cati, commonly known as cats claw creeper, is a rapidly growing clinging vine that has been killing gum trees on the banks of the Kolan River, leaving damaged tracts of riverbank.
 In 2007 a water hyacinth outbreak occurred within the Kolan River system.

 The name of the river is derived from a Gubbi-Gubbi expression, kalang, meaning good.